Originally published on 27 Feb 2020

-Shadow IT is a growing problem, according to research conducted by Cisco an alarming 90% of CIOs worldwide are being by-passed by IT purchases and downloads, for systems which end up being embedded into organisational operations, unbeknown to IT.
+Shadow IT is a growing problem.
+According to research conducted by Cisco, 90% of business security systems worldwide are being bypassed by shadow IT systems which end up being embedded into organisational operations, unbeknown to your IT department.

-It’s been described as an ‘invisible’ risk lurking in every organisation, with Gartner predicting it will be the result of 1 in 3 security breaches by 2020.
+Shadow IT has been described as an “invisible” risk lurking in every organisation, with Gartner predicting it will be the result of one in three security breaches.

 “Only 7% of lost organisational data is actively hacked because an enormous 81% of data is stolen or carelessly disclosed.”